Hope Breslin

-Hope Elizabeth Breslin (born March 10, 1999) is an American soccer player who plays as a midfielder for Brooklyn FC in the USL Super League.
+Hope Elizabeth Breslin (born March 10, 1999) is an American soccer player who plays as a midfielder for Czech Women's First League club Sparta Prague.
+She played college soccer for the Illinois Fighting Illini before being selected by Angel City FC in the 2022 NWSL Draft.

 Early life

-Breslin attended Massapequa High School where she would help lead the team to three state national championships.
+Breslin is a native of Massapequa, New York.
+She attended Massapequa High School where she would help lead the team to three state national championships.
 She earned New York State Gatorade Player of the Year award twice.

+College career

 She attended the University of Illinois where she was regarded as one of the soccer team's most important players.
 In 2018, Breslin scored an equalizer goal at the 2018 Big Ten women's soccer tournament that helped send Illinois to their first semifinal appearance since 2012.

 During the summer of 2021, Breslin played for the NJ/NY Gotham FC reserves.

 Club career

-Angel City FC

 Breslin was drafted by Angel City FC in the 2022 NWSL Draft, making her just the third player in Illinois program history to be drafted.
 She was the team's first ever pick, selected 28th overall.
 She signed a one year contract with the team for their inaugural season.

-Houston Dash

 After her contract expired with Angel City, Breslin joined the Houston Dash on a national team replacement contract during the 2023 FIFA Women's World Cup.

-Wellington Phoenix

 Breslin joined New Zealand side Wellington Phoenix in fall 2023 as the team's first Visa signing.
 She was the only member of the team to appear in all 22 matches for the Phoenix for the season.

-Brooklyn FC

 In June 2024, Breslin announced she would depart the Wellington Phoenix to explore other opportunities.
 The following month, it was announced that Breslin signed for USL Super League club Brooklyn FC.

-Personal life

-Breslin is a native of Massapequa, New York, United States.
+She went on to spend two seasons in Brooklyn before departing from the club in July 2026.
+In the 2025–26 season, she recorded over 2,000 minutes and earned one USL Super League Team of the Month honor.

+On 13 August 2026, Breslin signed a contract with Czech Women's First League club Sparta Prague.
+She made her league debut for the club on 15 August 2026 appearing as a substitute in a 4–0 home win against Prague Raptors, scoring Sparta's fourth goal.